 From Cruyff’s “Total Football” to the epic rivalry between Guardiola and Mourinho, a gripping chronicle of the rise and fall of Barcelona’s dominance in world soccer.

-Barcelona’s style of play–pressing and possessing–has become the hegemonic style in modern soccer.
-In The Barcelona Inheritance, author of the soccer classic Inverting the Pyramid, Jonathan Wilson, reveals how and why this came to pass.
+Barcelona’s style of play–pressing and possessing–is the single biggest influence on modern soccer.
+In The Barcelona Inheritance, Jonathan Wilson reveals how and why this came to pass, offering a deep analysis of the evolution of soccer tactics and style.